Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-games/spell/keebble-knickknack/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Keebble: Knickknack"
-headerTitle: "A hybrid version of the word game Keebble"
 blurb: "A party game like Scrabble.
 A spin-off for Keebble.
 Played using an empty paper and one phone with internet."
-blurbShort: "A word game like Scrabble, but faster, simpler and more exciting.
+# blurb: "A word game like Scrabble, but faster, simpler and more exciting.
 A hybrid (board game + video game) version of the [Keebble Games](/keebble-games/) idea."
 blurbProject: "The same as Keebble, but now digital, played using a single smartphone.
 This allows more depth, variation, and random setup."
 weightProject: 20

-color: "blue"

 date: 2023-05-20

 difficulty: "simple"
 genres: ["abstract"]
-categories: ["boardgame", "hybrid-game", "one-paper-game"]
+categories: ["board-game", "hybrid-game", "one-paper-game"]
 tags: ["grid", "shared-map", "language", "spiritually-inspired"]
 themes: []